aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 description: "Create and manage Paragraph, text, indent, and properties in PowerPoint presentations in Javascript"
 ---

-Aspose.Slides provides all the interfaces and classes you need to work with PowerPoint texts, paragraphs, and portions in Java.
+Aspose.Slides provides all the classs and classes you need to work with PowerPoint texts, paragraphs, and portions in Java.

-* Aspose.Slides provides the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/) interface to allow you to add objects that represent a paragraph.
+* Aspose.Slides provides the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/) class to allow you to add objects that represent a paragraph.
 An `ITextFame` object can have one or multiple paragraphs (each paragraph is created through a carriage return).
-* Aspose.Slides provides the [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) interface to allow you to add objects that represent portions.
+* Aspose.Slides provides the [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) class to allow you to add objects that represent portions.
 An `IParagraph` object can have one or multiple portions (collection of iPortions objects).
-* Aspose.Slides provides [Portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/portion/) interface to allow you to add objects that represent texts and their formatting properties.
+* Aspose.Slides provides [Portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/portion/) class to allow you to add objects that represent texts and their formatting properties.

 An `IParagraph` object is capable of handling texts with different formatting properties through its underlying `IPortion` objects.